dask/dask-cloudprovider/doc/source/index.rst

 This package provides classes for constructing and managing ephemeral Dask clusters on various cloud platforms.

+Dask Cloud Provider is one of many options for deploying Dask clusters, see `Deploying Dask <https://docs.dask.org/en/stable/deploying.html#distributed-computing>`_ in the Dask documentation for an overview of additional options.

 To use a cloud provider cluster manager you can import it and instantiate it.
 Instantiating the class will result in cloud resources being created for you.